benbalter/open-source-for-government/index.md

 ### Government-Specific Considerations

+The is [a strong presumption](http://ben.balter.com/2012/07/26/government-release-of-source-code-public-domain-or-open-source/) toward open source in government-produced software.

 Under 17 U.S.C. § 105, any code created by a government employee on government time is not subject to domestic copyright protection (essentially public domain) and would be licensed as a US Government Work.